 - Household alkaline batteries no longer contain hazardous materials and may be thrown away in the garbage.
 Please choose rechargeable batteries whenever possible.

-- Rechargable batteries– Most battery retailers in the tri-city area will recycle rechargable batteries.
+- Rechargeable batteries– Most battery retailers in the tri-city area will recycle rechargeable batteries.
 Please refer to the yellow pages under “Batteries-Retail” for a current listing.

 - Vehicle batteries cannot be disposed of in the garbage.
-Please call an auto parts store or battery retailer for diposal options.
+Please call an auto parts store or battery retailer for disposal options.